Weston College

-Weston College of Further and Higher Education is a general college of further and higher education in Weston-super-Mare, Somerset, England.
+Weston College of Further and Higher Education is a general college of further and higher education in Weston-super-Mare, North Somerset, England.
 It provides education and vocational training from age 14 to adult.
 The college provided education to approximately 30,000 enrolled learners.
 It is regarded as one of the top FE colleges in the UK, often winning high profile national awards.
 The college is part of the 9th largest college group in the UK.

 In an Ofsted inspection in January 2014 it received an overall grade of "outstanding".
 In 2017, the college was awarded the Queen's Anniversary Prize for Higher and Further Education.
 On 27 February 2015, the college was named "College of the Year" and "Overall FE Provider of the Year" at the Times Educational Supplement Further Education awards.
 It is a major employer in Weston-super-Mare, employing over 500 members of staff, receiving Employer of the Year Award at the annual Lloyds Bank National Business Awards.
 On 25 November 2015, the college announced that it was to become a university centre in partnership with the University of the West of England.